mphowardlab/mphowardlab.github.io/_members/mcelheny-dylan.md

   email: drm0066@auburn.edu
 ---

-Dylan was part of the lab in Fall 2025 and Spring 2026 as an undergraduate researcher with Mohammadreza.
-He studied surrogate models to approximate pairwise interactions of proteins.
+Dylan was part of the lab from Spring 2025 to Spring 2026 as an undergraduate researcher with Mohammadreza.
+He studied surrogate models to approximate pairwise interactions of peptides.